 “No whining, no griping, pull yourself up by your bootstraps.”
 That’s how Susan Story describes the hard lessons she learned growing up in rural Alabama.
 Then why is the corporation she leads as chief executive officer, American Water, complaining about opposition to its plans in West Virginia?

-With the lead poisoning tragedy in Flint, Michigan still playing out in the national headlines, we’ve been due for good news about our nation’s water—and Wisconsin just delivered it.
 Yesterday, state leaders scrapped a bill that would have made it easier for private corporations to buy municipal water and sewer utilities across the state.
-The bill, introduced at […]
+The bill, introduced at the request of a for-profit water company based in Pennsylvania, would have made it more difficult for Wisconsin residents to vote on who controls their water.